Camira - Gailes

 Camira - Gailes has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 22 projects that could affect the area.
-Notable projects include Springfield Parkway and Springfield Greenbank Arterial Duplication, Greater Springfield Sports and Recreation Precinct, Orion Springfield Central Shopping Centre Expansion, and Springview Estate Villages 1, 2, and 3.
-The following list details those most likely to be relevant.
+AreaSearch has identified 19 projects likely to affect the area.
+Notable ones include Springfield Parkway and Springfield Greenbank Arterial Duplication, Camira Springs Estate Stage 3 & 4, Greater Springfield Sports and Recreation Precinct, Augustine Heights Master Planned Community.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.